Politics of Sweden: Foreign relations

 Throughout the 20th century, Swedish foreign policy was based on the principle of non-alignment in peacetime, neutrality in wartime.
 This principle has often been criticised in Sweden, allegedly being a facade, claiming that the Swedish government had an advanced collaboration with western countries within NATO.

 During Cold War era politics, Sweden was not under the Warsaw Pact and received only minimal aid from the Marshall Plan.
 In 1952, a Swedish DC-3 was shot down over the Baltic Sea while gathering reconnaissance.
 It was later revealed that the plane had been shot down by the Soviet Union.
 Another plane, a Catalina search and rescue craft, was sent out a few days later and shot down by Soviets warplanes as well.

 Sweden is also very active in international peace efforts, especially through the United Nations, and in support to the Third World.

-In 1995 Sweden, together with Finland and Austria, joined the European Union which extended the number of member countries from 12 to 15.
+In 1995 Sweden, together with Finland and Austria, joined the European Union, which extended the number of member countries from 12 to 15.
 Membership and its issues are among the most important questions in Swedish politics.
 Apart from the European Union, Sweden is also an active member of the United Nations and several other organisations such as the Organisation for Economic Co-operation and Development and International Monetary Fund.

 In May 2022, Sweden formally applied to join the NATO alliance.
 The public opinion in the Nordic region had changed in favour of joining NATO since Russia's Feb.
 24 invasion of Ukraine.

 Soon after his appointment in October 2022, new foreign minister, Tobias Billström, announced that Sweden will renounce "feminist foreign policy", implemented by the previous left-wing government.

+Sweden joined NATO on 7 March 2024.